IanMitchell/ianmitchell.dev/content/blog/2022-01-08-get--the-alt-text-of-copied-images-with-the-clipboard-api.md

----
-title: Get the Alt Text of Copied Images with the Clipboard API
+# Get the Alt Text of Copied Images with the Clipboard API
-date: 2022-01-08
----

 I was doomscrolling on Twitter the other night and saw this tweet from [@FakeUnicode](https://twitter.com/FakeUnicode):